-The transistor was far superior than the vacuum tube, allowing computers to become smaller, faster, cheaper, more energy-efficient and more reliable.
+The transistor was far superior to the vacuum tube, allowing computers to become smaller, faster, cheaper, more energy-efficient and more reliable.
 To represent data a magnetic core is used in computers.
-At about the same time magnetic tape and disks began to be widely used as an auxiliary storage.
-Magnetic disk was layered by iron oxide.
-Magnetic disks made possible direct access of data.
+At about the same time magnetic tape and disks began to be widely used as auxiliary storage.
+The magnetic disk was layered with iron oxide.
+Magnetic disks made possible direct access to data.

 As a result of these developments, a significant increase in the speed and processing capability of computers was achieved.
 Businessmen began to use computers in increasing numbers and new high-level programming languages also developed at this time, such as early versions of COBOL and FORTRAN.

-Further development in electronics brought further reduction in size, greater reliability, speed, and lower costs computer.
-Integrated Circuits (IC) replaced the transistors, which was developed by J.S.
+Further development in electronics brought a further reduction in size, greater reliability, speed, and lower costs for computers.
+Integrated Circuits (IC) replaced the transistors, which were developed by J.S.
 Kilbi.
 This was the hallmark of the third generation of computers.